The Board ensures that the company is equipped with the tools that it needs to accelerate the power of genomics.

 Mr. Schiller has been a director since July 2016.
-Mr. Schiller rejoined Apple Inc. in April 1997 and assumed his current position as Senior Vice President, Worldwide Marketing in February 2002 and is a member of Apple’s executive team responsible for the company’s product marketing, developer relations, business marketing, education marketing, international marketing, and App Store programs.
+Mr. Schiller is currently an Apple Fellow at Apple Inc. He rejoined Apple Inc. in April 1997 and began serving as Senior Vice President, Worldwide Marketing in February 2002 as a member of Apple's executive team responsible for the company's product marketing, developer relations, business marketing, education marketing, international marketing, and App Store programs.
 He has helped Apple create and market some of the best-selling products in the world including the Mac, iPod, iTunes, iPhone, the App Store, Apple TV, and the Apple Watch.
 Prior to rejoining Apple, Mr. Schiller was Vice President of Product Marketing at Macromedia, Inc. from 1995 to 1997 and Director of Product Marketing at FirePower Systems, Inc. from 1993 to 1995.
 Prior to that, Mr. Schiller spent six years at Apple in various marketing positions.

 Mr. Schiller received a B.S. in biology from Boston College.

 Sue Siegel has been a director since February 2019.
 She has driven game-changing ideas and powered companies that advance industries and improve lives for more than three decades.
 With vast experience across industries, she is on the forefront of the Fourth Industrial Revolution and is helping companies identify and seize transformative digital opportunities.